-In May 2014, the Company's stockholders cast a 90% vote in favor of the Company's 2013 executive compensation.
-Consistent with its pay for performance policy, for 2014 the Compensation Committee again set challenging performance goals for cash bonuses and performance shares and set the same target compensation values as 2013 and the results are set forth below.
+In May 2015, approximately 98% of shareholder votes approved the Company's 2014 executive compensation.
+Consistent with its pay for performance policy, for 2015 the Compensation Committee again set challenging performance goals for cash bonuses and performance shares and the results are set forth below.

-The Compensation Committee set target bonuses for 2014 under the bonus plan shareholders approved in 2014 at the same levels as 2013 target bonuses.
-In addition, revenue and net income targets were set to emphasize both top line and bottom line growth.
-The revenue target of \$4.57 billion was an increase of 8% over 2013 and the net income target of \$285 million was an increase of 13% over 2013.
-Actual bonuses for 2014 were equal to 106% of target bonuses.
+The Compensation Committee set target bonuses for 2015 at the same levels as 2014 target bonuses.
+In addition, revenue and net income targets were set to emphasize achievement of both top line and bottom line growth.
+The revenue target of \$5.187 billion was an increase of 10.5% over 2014 and the net income target of \$356 million was an increase of 16.5% over 2014.
+Actual bonuses for 2015 were equal to 99.96% of target bonuses.